Deva-Dharshini2007/CSA1751/README.md

 Artificial intelligence

 **BFS FIRST SUM ALGORITHM**
-(Start Node = A)
-Represent the graph using an adjacency list
+1. Represent the graph using an adjacency list.

-Create an empty queue Q
+2. Create an empty queue Q.

-Create an empty list Visited
+3. Create an empty list Visited.

-Add A to Visited
+4. Add A to Visited.

-Enqueue A into Q
+5. Enqueue A into Q.

-While Q is not empty do
+6. While Q is not empty do:
-    Dequeue a node from Q → CurrentNode
+   a.
+Dequeue a node from Q → CurrentNode.
-    Visit CurrentNode
+   b.
+Visit CurrentNode.
-    For each neighbor of CurrentNode do
+   c.
+For each neighbor of CurrentNode do:
-        If neighbor is not in Visited then
+      i.
+If neighbor is not in Visited then:
-            Add neighbor to Visited
+         - Add neighbor to Visited.
-            Enqueue neighbor into Q
+         - Enqueue neighbor into Q.
+      ii.
 End If
+   d.
 End For

-End While
+7. End While

-End BFS
+8. End BFS

 **BFS SECOND SUM ALGORITHM**
-(Start Node = 1)
-Represent the graph using an adjacency list
+1. Represent the graph using an adjacency list.

-Create an empty queue Q
+2. Create an empty queue Q.

-Create an empty list Visited
+3. Create an empty list Visited.

-Add 1 to Visited
+4. Add 1 to Visited.

-Enqueue 1 into Q
+5. Enqueue 1 into Q.

-While Q is not empty do
+6. While Q is not empty do:
-    Dequeue a node from Q → CurrentNode
+   a.
+Dequeue a node from Q → CurrentNode.
-    Visit CurrentNode
+   b.
+Visit CurrentNode.
-    For each neighbor of CurrentNode do
+   c.
+For each neighbor of CurrentNode do:
-        If neighbor is not in Visited then
+      i.
+If neighbor is not in Visited then:
-            Add neighbor to Visited
+         - Add neighbor to Visited.
-            Enqueue neighbor into Q
+         - Enqueue neighbor into Q.
+      ii.
 End If
+   d.
 End For

-End While
+7. End While

-End BFS
+8. End BFS

 **BFS THIRD SUM ALGORITHM**
-(Start Node = 1)
-Represent the graph using an adjacency list
+1. Represent the graph using an adjacency list.

-Create an empty queue Q
+2. Create an empty queue Q.

-Create an empty list Visited
+3. Create an empty list Visited.

-Add 1 to Visited
+4. Add 1 to Visited.

-Enqueue 1 into Q
+5. Enqueue 1 into Q.

-While Q is not empty do
+6. While Q is not empty do:
-    Dequeue a node from Q → CurrentNode
+   a.
+Dequeue a node from Q → CurrentNode.
-    Visit CurrentNode
+   b.
+Visit CurrentNode.
-    For each neighbor of CurrentNode do
+   c.
+For each neighbor of CurrentNode do:
-        If neighbor is not in Visited then
+      i.
+If neighbor is not in Visited then:
-            Add neighbor to Visited
+         - Add neighbor to Visited.
-            Enqueue neighbor into Q
+         - Enqueue neighbor into Q.
+      ii.
 End If
+   d.
 End For

-End While
+7. End While

-End BFS
+8. End BFS

 **BFS FOURTH ALGORITHM**
-(Start Node = 0)
-Represent the graph using an adjacency list
+1. Represent the graph using an adjacency list.

-Create an empty queue Q
+2. Create an empty queue Q.

-Create an empty list Visited
+3. Create an empty list Visited.

-Add 0 to Visited
+4. Add 0 to Visited.

-Enqueue 0 into Q
+5. Enqueue 0 into Q.

-While Q is not empty do
+6. While Q is not empty do:
-    Dequeue a node from Q → CurrentNode
+   a.
+Dequeue a node from Q → CurrentNode.
-    Visit CurrentNode
+   b.
+Visit CurrentNode.
-    For each neighbor of CurrentNode do
+   c.
+For each neighbor of CurrentNode do:
-        If neighbor is not in Visited then
+      i.
+If neighbor is not in Visited then:
-            Add neighbor to Visited
+         - Add neighbor to Visited.
-            Enqueue neighbor into Q
+         - Enqueue neighbor into Q.
+      ii.
 End If
+   d.
 End For

+7. End While

+8. End BFS
 End While
 End BFS